Brendan Donovan: Minor leagues

 Donovan did not play for a minor league team during the 2020 season, which was cancelled due to the COVID-19 pandemic.
 He started 2021 with Peoria (now members of the High-A Central) before being promoted to the Springfield Cardinals of the Double-A Central in early June and to Memphis (now members of the Triple-A East) in mid-August.
-Over 108 games between the three teams, he slashed .304/.399/.455 with 12 home runs and 66 RBIs.
+Over 108 games between the three teams, he slashed .304/.399/.455 with 12 home runs and 66 RBI.
 Donovan was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season where he was named to the Fall Stars Game.
-He was selected to the 40-man roster after the season on November 19, 2021.
+On November 19, 2021, the Cardinals added Donovan to their 40-man roster to protect him from the Rule 5 draft.
 Donovan returned to Memphis to begin the 2022 season.

 Major leagues

 On April 25, 2022, Donovan was promoted to the major leagues.
 He made his MLB debut that night against the New York Mets as a pinch runner and scored on a single by Tyler O'Neill.
 The next night, Donovan made his first major league start; he went 0-for-2 and was hit by a pitch in a 0–3 loss to the Mets.
 On April 28, Donovan recorded his first career hit: a pinch-hit single against fellow rookie Tyler Holton of the Arizona Diamondbacks.
 On May 10, he hit his first MLB home run, off of Dillon Tate of the Baltimore Orioles.
 On September 22, Donovan recorded the 100th hit of his career with a grand slam off of Nick Martinez of the San Diego Padres.
 The Cardinals went on to win the game 5–4.

 Donovan finished his rookie season batting .281/.394/.379 with five home runs, 45 RBI, and 21 doubles over 126 games.
 Defensively, he played left field, right field, first base, second base, shortstop, and third base, and was named the first ever recipient of the National League Gold Glove Award for a utility player.
 He was named a finalist for the National League Rookie of the Year Award, alongside Michael Harris II and Spencer Strider.
 He finished in third place as Harris won the award.